-On the mound he was a competitor, but off the field he was friendly and joking around.
-McGowan rode shotgun in the van Mountaineers head coach Matt Parker drove to games, playing music from his phone Parker didn’t like listening to just to steal the coach’s travel pillow to fall asleep and go to sleep with the songs still blaring.
+On the mound he was a competitor, but off the field he was friendly and often found joking around.
+McGowan rode shotgun in the van Mountaineers head coach Matt Parker drove to games, playing music from his phone that Parker didn’t enjoy before swiping the coach’s travel pillow and falling asleep with the songs still blaring.

 “So many tarp pulls we had to do,” McGowan said.
 “With the draining all the water off the field — man, if your back ain’t hurting after that — it’s a good little workout, let me tell you.
 You can get a little floatie and float in the water with how much it rained in Wilburton. … But it’s our ballpark, you know?
 If we’re going to play there, we want it to look nice.”